cscade/Ears/Readme.md

 Since it is not specialized to a particular purpose, it can be used anywhere it would be useful to convey messages or data via JSON to a node.js application from the local host.

+## Test Coverage

+Ears has a full test suite written for expresso. `npm install -g expresso` for access to the expresso binary.

+	$ npm explore ears
+	$ expresso test/

 ## License

 (The MIT License)